ECMWFCode4Earth/ml_drought/README.md

 python run.py --config <PATH_TO_CONFIG>
 ```

-If no configuration file is passed, the pipeline's [default configuration](pipeline_config/default.json) is used.
+If no configuration file is passed, the pipeline's [default minimal configuration](pipeline_config/minimal.json) is used.

 ## Setup <a name="setup"></a>